mcbagz/wordwise/README.md

 ## Installation

-Getting started with WordWise is simple.
-Since the server is already deployed and running, you only need to install the Chrome extension.
+Getting started with WordWise is simple: [install it here](https://chromewebstore.google.com/detail/wordwise-ai-writing-assis/koacggpfpocpmjekijelppaikmfafklp).

+To install the extension manually, you can do the following:

 1.  **Download the Extension**: Download the `client` folder from this repository.
 You can do this by cloning the repository or downloading it as a ZIP file.
 2.  **Open Chrome Extensions**: Open Google Chrome and navigate to `chrome://extensions/`.